Why should I volunteer with the Coalition?

 Land stewardship activities are great for groups that want to volunteer.
 Contact us to arrange a group volunteer stewardship day.

 Adopt A Reserve

-Volunteer as a reserve steward and help us monitor our river reserves in Acushnet, Mattapoisett, or Wareham.
+Volunteer as a reserve steward and help monitor our reserves in Acushnet, Fairhaven, Mattapoisett, and Wareham.
 Walk the grounds and trail networks weekly or monthly and notify us of any maintenance needs or vandalism.
-Training will be provided to all volunteers.
+Training provided.

-Share your passion and knowledge about Buzzards Bay by joining our educational docent team.
-Docents are enthusiastic, dependable community members who volunteer at our learning centers in New Bedford, Acushnet or Woods Hole.
-Docents also help with special projects as needed.
+Share your passion and knowledge about Buzzards Bay by joining our Learning Center support team.
+Learning Center volunteers are enthusiastic, dependable community members who choose to help out at one of our learning centers in New Bedford (year-round) or Westport (June to September).
+Volunteers also help with special projects around the office as needed.

 If you love the Coalition and want to tell everybody about Buzzards Bay, then volunteer at a local fair or festival.
 Outreach volunteers hand out educational materials and talk to people about the Bay and the Coalition’s work.
 Even if you’ve never been an outreach volunteer before, we can pair you with an experienced volunteer.

 The Buzzards Bay Swim, held each June, is a fun, action-packed morning with lots of volunteer needs!
 Volunteers can help at the start line in New Bedford, at the finish line in Fairhaven, or on their own time in the days and weeks before the event.
 (View all Buzzards Bay Swim volunteer opportunities.)